openAMRobot/OpenAMR/README.md

 ## Introduction

-Small and Medium Enterprises (SMEs) across various sectors can greatly benefit from Autonomous Mobile Robots (AMRs).
-In warehouses and distribution centers, AMRs automate goods movement and order fulfillment, optimizing logistics with a goods-to-person approach.
-Manufacturing plants enhance their production workflow through efficient material transport and logistics.
-Small family farms and greenhouses utilize AMRs for moving crops, feed, and equipment, improving operational efficiency.
+SMEs across multiple industries can significantly enhance their operations through the adoption of Collaborative Dual-Arm Autonomous Mobile Robots.
+In warehouses and distribution centers, such robots streamline goods movement and order fulfillment by combining autonomous navigation with dexterous dual-arm manipulation, enabling advanced goods-to-person workflows and reducing manual handling.
+In manufacturing environments, they improve production efficiency by autonomously transporting materials between workstations and performing basic assembly or handling tasks.
+For last-mile logistics, including courier, express, parcel (CEP), and grocery delivery, dual-arm AMRs further boost operational efficiency by automating repetitive loading, sorting, and delivery operations.

 Our project empowers you to build your own AMR using open-source designs and accessible manufacturing methods.
 This guide provides detailed drawings, 3D models, Bill of Materials (BOM), hardware architecture, navigation software, and user interface packages.
-Utilize straightforward manufacturing technologies to integrate advanced automation seamlessly into your business operations.
+Utilize straightforward manufacturing technologies to learn and integrate advanced automation seamlessly into your business operations.

 [![Support on Patreon - Supporter Tier – €5/month](https://img.shields.io/badge/Support%20on-Patreon-orange)](https://www.patreon.com/cw/Botshare)